afastaudir8/tkRecovery/README.md

 ### libimobiledevice:

-Now that you installed MacPorts, you are now able to install libimobile device (what makes the app work).
+Now that you installed MacPorts, you are now able to install libimobiledevice (what makes the app enter/exit recovery).
 To start off, type `sudo port install libimobiledevice`.
 This will start the installation of libimobiledevice.

 ### tkRecovery itself